best-practice-and-impact/qa-of-code-guidance/book/core_programming.md

 ````

 If the functionality of `get_odd` needs to be modified, it now need only be done once.
-Additionally, this code is more concise and it's purpose is easier to interpret.
+Additionally, this code is more concise and its purpose is easier to interpret.

 `````{note}
 If two slightly different tasks must be carried out, as in you need both the odd and the even numbers, you might approach this in one of two ways: